The Date A Live Season 5 anime TV series is officially confirmed to be in production.

 This article provides everything that is known about Date A Live Season 5 (Date A Live 5) and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

-Date A Live 5 release date predictions: DAL 5 likely to be renewed?
+Date A Live 5 release date predictions: DAL 5 likely in late 2023?

 As of the last update, Studio GEEK TOYS, Nippon Columbia, publisher Kadokawa, or any company related to the production of the anime has not officially confirmed the Date A Live Season 5 release date.
-Nor has the production of another Date A Live sequel been announced.
+However, the production of the Date A Live 5 sequel was officially announced on June 24, 2022.

 Once the news is officially confirmed this article will be updated with the relevant information.